 A benefit of the FIP process is it easily accommodates densely populated electronic packaging where isolation and complex cross section patterns are required.
 Additional benefits include: superior flexibility for gap closure, there is no assembly needed, results in very little scrap material, and adhesive is not required.

 Depending on volume, dispensed gasket solutions are available directly from Chomerics, Laird and Nolato worldwide.
 For smaller volumes or prototypes, all three manufacturers support specialized dispensing partners in a number of countries.
 To address consistency and quality concerns, Nolato even has a formal EMC Production Partner program .

 How can engineers possibly keep up with what's new in the industry?
 Well, that's where your gasket manufacturing partner comes into play.
 Process driven gasket manufacturers continually work with materials suppliers to be knowledgeable of the latest, greatest products on the market to meet the most innovative or difficult of designs.

 Let their experienced team help guide you through your next project.
-They will help turn your “Idea into Ignition™” with the most reliable and appropriate materials needed for your EMI shielding, and manufacture your seals using the most reliable, cost-effective manufacturing processes available.
+They will help turn your "Idea into Ignition™" with the most reliable and appropriate shielding material needed for your EMI shielding project, and manufacture your seals using the most reliable, cost-effective manufacturing processes available.
 Let them take the risk out of the job of moving your project from the drawing or concept stage through full production.

 Download the free Nolato Trishield product guide to discover everything you need to know about Nolato EMC & Thermal Solutions: